Most parents would agree that swaddling your newborn is imperative. There are a variety of baby swaddles out there, and each has its pros and cons.

 Option 2: Our Favorite Baby Swaddles

-The other route is to use a “swaddle product,” which is honestly what most parents do.
+The other route is to use a “swaddle product,” which is honestly what most parents do these days.
 Unless you happen to be a pediatrician or a nurse and already have hours of swaddling practice under your belt, this is what I suggest.

-Without further ado, here are some of our favorite swaddlers, in order of price (low to high):
+Without further ado, here are some of our favorite baby swaddles, in order of price (low to high):

-The Summer Infant SwaddleMe packs are sort of the classic basic swaddle product — they’ll work nicely for the average baby, but if yours is really squirmy or tends to “fight the swaddle,” it might not hold especially well.
+The Summer Infant SwaddleMe packs are sort of the classic basic swaddle product — they’ll work nicely for the average baby, but if yours is really squirmy or tends to “fight the swaddle,” it may not hold especially well.
+(IOW, they’re relatively easy for babies to squirm their way out of.)
 One other downside is that opening the Velcro can be shockingly loud and alarming.

-*Another option for brand newborns, is the SwaddleMe Pod ($19/2-pack).
+*Another option for brand newborns, is the SwaddleMe Pod ($24/2-pack).
 This swaddle doesn’t take any thought, just zip it up.

 We’re fans of the Ergobaby swaddle.
 Don’t laugh; the arm pockets look like a baby straight jacket, but that’s what makes it so effective!
 The bottom allows for baby’s legs to be ergonomically correct and the leg pouch gives you easy access for a diaper change.
 See it in action here.
 Huzzah! *These run a little big.

-If you have a real Houdini on your hands, many parents find the Woombie to be a great solution.
-The Woombie is a simple zip-up suit made of very snug yet stretchy material — it was the key to sleeping success for many of my friends-who-had-tried-everything-else.
-That said, some babies are still able to wiggle their fingers (and hands, arms) out the top… sneaky babies.
-There are a few different versions, click here to pick the right one for you.
+Parents either love or hate this one… The Woombie is a simple zip-up suit made of very snug yet stretchy material — it was the key to sleeping success for many of my friends-who-had-tried-everything-else.
+That said, some babies are still able to wiggle their fingers (and hands, arms) out the top without a thought… sneaky babies.

 The Swaddle UP is an easy, no-fuss zip swaddle that allows for arms-UP swaddling, which is apparently more comfortable (“natural,” the makers say) for many babies.
 Parents are absolutely gushing about this swaddle, and it’s the #1 best-selling swaddle on Amazon.
 It might be an especially great option to try if you have one of those babies that just seems to hate being swaddled, since it changes up the baby’s body position.

 Parents who can stomach the cost are raving about the Ollie swaddle.
-It’s made with a thick, stretchy (but breathable) material and uses velcro to secure baby’s arms at her side.
-(As with other velcro swaddles, parents complain that the noise can be loud and wake babies up… but you shouldn’t really need to tear the sucker open when your baby is sleeping….)
+It’s made with a thick (but breathable), stretchy material and uses velcro to secure baby’s arms at her side.
+(As with other velcro swaddles, parents complain that the noise can be loud and wake babies up… but you shouldn’t really need to tear the sucker open when your baby is sleeping…) Charlene used it with her second son and absolutely loved it.
+Not once did her little (who was a master swaddle escaper) sneak out of it.

 The length is adjustable using a little elastic attached to the end, so you can make the whole thing shorter or longer depending on your baby and her age.
 (See below.)

 Is it worth the price tag?
 Maybe.
-It does come beautifully packaged, with a protective laundry bag for washing, but still….
-It’s probably not the first thing I’d try, given the expense (because believe me you’ll need more than one swaddle), but if you’ve yet to find luck with any of the more affordable options, there are lots and lots of parents swearing by this (and it’s hard to put a price tag on sleep).
+It does come beautifully packaged, with a protective laundry bag for washing, and we really do think it’s a great swaddle.
+That said… it might not be the first thing I’d try, given the expense (because believe me you’ll need more than one swaddle), but if you’ve yet to find luck with any of the more affordable options, there are lots and lots of parents swearing by this (and it’s hard to put a price tag on sleep).

 Those are our favorites swaddles, folks.
-Note that sometimes, you have to try different ones to find one that works well for your baby.
+Remember: sometimes, you have to try different ones to find one that works well for your baby.
+It’s a process…